“Family, Refinement, Celebration” represents a way of life and a context for doing ministry here at MVCC.

 We believe in the present ministry of the Holy Spirit, by whose indwelling the Christian is enabled to live a godly life.

 We believe in the resurrection of both the saved and the lost: those who are saved unto the resurrection of life, and those who are lost unto eternal separation from God.

 If you have any questions, please feel free to contact the pastors for further discussion.

 In the year 2000 as we merged two small churches, we wrote out our dreams.
-This has been a guide for our partners in ministry as well as an explanation to visitors of where we hope to see this ministry go in the future.
-Honestly we are very grateful to God for how many of our dreams we have seen come to fruition.
+This has been a guide for our partners in ministry as well as an explanation to visitors of what we hope to see for MVCC’s ministry in the future.
+Honestly we are very grateful to God for how many of our dreams have already come to fruition.